Thyroid Dysfunction and Defective Metal on Metal Hip Replacements

 What to do if you Suffer From Thyroid Dysfunction from a Metal-on-Metal Hip Replacement:

-If you have been diagnosed with thyroid problem from your metal-on-metal hip implant, you should seek medical attention as soon as possible.
+If you have been diagnosed with thyroid problems from your metal-on-metal hip implant, you should seek medical attention as soon as possible.
 Depending on your physician’s recommendations, they may also suggest you get a revision surgery.

 You should also contact a lawyer with experience filing lawsuits against metal on metal hip manufacturers.